NickGrunert/master-thesis/modules/05_SAM.typ

         [Combined], [2], [1], [2], [2],
       ),
       caption: [
-        Table of the best results for each Strategy.
+        Table of the best results for each strategy
       ],
       label: <tab:sam:strategy>
     )